blbbrayan/eJazzCafe/readme.txt

 To run:

-npm init
+npm install

-npm i --save-dev gulp gulp-coffeescript gulp-uglify npm i -g gulp gulp-coffeescript gulp-uglify
+To dev

+gulp